-“The Red Pill” is the title of a recent documentary by feminist Cassie Jaye.
-“When I decided to make a film on the men’s rights,” she confessed, “I never anticipated questioning my feminist views.
+“The Red Pill” is the title of a documentary by feminist Cassie Jaye.
+“When I decided to make a film on… men’s rights,” she confessed, “I never anticipated questioning my feminist views.
 But the more MRA’s [men’s rights activists] I met, the more I felt compelled to remind myself why I was a feminist.”
-The Red Pill metaphor comes from The Martix, in which Morpheus offers Neo the choice between a blue pill, which allow him to live in the comfortable fantasy world of the Matrix, or the red pill of harsh reality.
+The Red Pill metaphor comes from the movie The Matrix, in which Morpheus offers Neo the choice between a blue pill, which allows him to live in the comfortable fantasy world of the Matrix, or the red pill, which brings harsh reality.

-After discovering the manner in which men are discriminated against in our culture, in such matters as family courts, workplace accidents, criminal violence, drug addiction, unemployment and suicide, Ms. Jaye could no longer call herself a feminist.
+After discovering the manner in which men are discriminated against in our culture (whether in family courts, workplace accidents, criminal violence, drug addiction, unemployment or suicide), Ms. Jaye could no longer call herself a feminist.
 She concludes, “For society to accept anything being said on behalf of women’s rights and then to shame any dialogue about men’ rights and call it hate speech, is precisely the problem.”
-Of course, there was opposition from the feminists, claiming that it was simply, “misogynistic propaganda.”
+Of course, vocal opposition came from other feminists, claiming that it was simply “misogynistic propaganda.”

-Camilla Paliga warns of this radical feminist perspective when she states, “….elite discourse about gender has become so nonsensical and removed from reality that rowdy outbreaks of resistance and rebellion are unsurprising.”
-Men are feeling left behind observes Owen Strachan.
-“They have been taught they have no innate call to leadership of home and church, and accordingly have lost the script for their lives.”
+Camilla Paliga warns of this radical feminist perspective when she states, “…Elite discourse about gender has become so nonsensical and removed from reality that rowdy outbreaks of resistance and rebellion are unsurprising.”
+Men are feeling left behind, observes Owen Strachan: “They have been taught they have no innate call to leadership of home and church, and accordingly have lost the script for their lives.”
 Men are realizing that politically correct culture constrains free thought and speech, so they opting out of it.
-But notes Strachan, “Men are disappearing, but they are not vanishing.
-They are moving out of the mainstream, and into the shadow…. many men are angry, flailing, and dangerously volatile today.”
+However, Strachan notes, “Men are disappearing, but they are not vanishing.
+They are moving out of the mainstream, and into the shadow… many men are angry, flailing, and dangerously volatile today.”

-Wholeness is found in our unique as men.
+Wholeness is found in our uniqueness as men.
 We declare with the Psalmist, “Thank you for making me so wonderfully complex!
 Your workmanship is marvelous – how well I know it” (Ps.
 139:14 NLT).
-In being shaped uniquely as men, it is imperative that we become aware of what is “under the hood,” that is in our soul life.
-This calls for a new male sense of “consciousness” that is more then skin deep.
+In being shaped uniquely as men, it is imperative that we become aware of what is “under the hood” – that is, in our soul life.
+This calls for a new male sense of “consciousness” that is much more than skin deep.